 Bottom of the Ocean.
 These are the abyssal plains, the least explored places of our planet.

 Water and Air.
 These are the quantities of water and air available compared to the size of our planet.

 Globalized World.
 A representation of the global transporation system showing air routes, shipping lanes and roads.

 We have established a reputation of excellence in creating visually stunning and intricately detailed visions of our home planet.
-Since 2012, GLOBAÏA's imagery and geovisualizations were presented to the four corners of the globe, in print media, museums and high-level events.
+Since 2012, GLOBAÏA's imagery and geovisualizations were presented around the world, in print media, museums and high-level events.

-We continue our exploration of three themes that are sure to occupy us for decades to come.
+We continue our exploration of three themes that are sure to make us busy for decades to come.

 Many partnerships have been established over the years, notably with Future Earth, an international hub to coordinate new, interdisciplinary approaches to research on three themes: Dynamic Planet, Global Sustainable Development and Transformations towards Sustainability.
-GLOBAÏA is co-founder of the Media Lab Future Earth, a satellite agency Future Earth which aims to make research accessible to a general audience and decision makers.
+GLOBAÏA is co-founder of the Media Lab Future Earth, a satellite agency of Future Earth dedicated to make research accessible to a general audience and decision makers.